 A. Most regular plans have an assessment clause, which can be useful in the event of a disagreement over the amount offered by the insurance provider for your vehicle's total loss settlement.
 To see if it includes one, read your regulation.
 Any of you may request an assessment under this clause.
 Each party picks a professional appraiser.
 The assessors then select a neutral umpire.
 If the appraisers can not achieve a mutually agreed sum, their discrepancies are sent to the assessor.
 A sum settled upon by any two is binding.
 Each group pays its assessor; the fee for the assessor is shared.

 Q. How is it prepared for the check or draft?

-A. In the name of the person insured and any lienholder, such as a bank or a finance firm, the check can be given.
+A. The check can be given in the name of the person insured and any lienholder, such as a bank or a finance firm.
 The business can also include the repair facility as a payee if the car is considered repairable.
 Q. Who is liable for a car loan balance?
 A. The remainder of the loan is the creditor's responsibility, even if the car is stolen or damaged beyond repair.
-The lender would expect you to pay the difference if the demand payment is less than the loan balance.
-The policy generally referred to as "gap" insurance will typically be obtained to defend against this situation.
+The lender would expect you to pay the difference if the demand payment exceeds the loan balance.
+The policy, referred to as "gap" insurance, will typically be obtained to defend against this situation.

-Q. Will a rental car be paid for by the insurance provider while mine is being repaired?
+Q. Will the insurance provider pay for a rental car while mine is being repaired?

 A. Yes, if you have purchased coverage for rental vehicles.
 Before you lease a car, check your agreement.
-Though policy limitations vary, the company pays up to a specified amount per day for a given number of days.
-The coverage stops until the car is fixed, the damage is compensated, or whichever comes first, after the specified time.
+Though policy limitations vary, the company pays up to a specified daily amount for a given number of days.
+The coverage stops until the car is fixed, the damage is compensated, or whichever comes first after the specified time.